srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Network Architecture

 More than anything else did the introduction of convolutional layers influence the design of the network.
 Previously, my network structure consisted of layers, nodes and weights.
-Now, I added 2 additional concepts: *columns* and *connections*.
+Now, I added 2 additional concepts: `Columns` and `Connections`.
 So in total, the neural network consists of below 5 data structures:

 ### The Network

 The network structure serves as the overall *container* for the whole network.
-It defines the *learning rate* and information about number and location of all *weights* in this network.
+It defines the *learning rate* and information about number and location of all weights in this network.
 And, most importantly, it includes a variable-sized array of layer structures which contain the network nodes.

 ```c